Ez beach Steps

 Treated Lumber: Risk of soil/water contamination from preservatives; deforestation concerns if not sustainably sourced.

-Treated Lumber: Lower upfront emissions, but frequent replacement increases long-term impact.
+Treated Lumber: Lower upfront emissions, but frequent replacement and end of life disposal release carbons and toxins, increasing the overall footprint.

 Treated Lumber: Difficult: treated wood cannot be safely burned or composted; must go to landfill or specialized disposal.

-Aluminum: Highly recyclable; aluminum retains quality through repeated recycling with far less energy than initial production.
+Aluminum: Highly recyclable; aluminum retains quality through repeated recycling, retains an end-of-life value.

 Treated Lumber: Requires sealing, staining, and replacement of damaged boards.